 A stroke happens when a blood vessel carrying oxygen and nutrients to the brain is either blocked by a clot (ischemic stroke) or bursts (hemorrhagic stroke).
 It is the third leading cause of death and the primary cause of permanent disability in the United States.

-At University of Colorado Health, you can count on the fastest, most efficient and effective stroke care available in the Rocky Mountain region.
+At UCHealth, you can count on the fastest, most efficient and effective stroke care available in the Rocky Mountain region.